giantswarm/docs/src/content/ui-api/web/organizations/basic-management/index.md

 ## The organizations overview

-In the web user interface top navigation menu you find the **Organizations** section easily.
+In the web user interface top navigation menu you can easily find the **Organizations** section.
 Click this item to navigate to an overview of the organizations you have access to.

 ![Organizations overview](organizations-overview.png)

 If you are an admin user, this page shows all organizations existing in the management cluster of your installation.
 As a non-admin user, you see the organizations you have some sort of access to.

-To learn more about an individual organization, and to find more management functions, click one of the organizations in the list.
+To learn more about an individual organization, and to find more management functions, click on one of the organizations in the list.

 ## Adding an organization